Boiling can cause skins to split, so simmer beans gently.

 Bean flour is gluten-free and great for those with Celiac Disease or anyone wanting flour with the nutritional benefits of beans.

 White pea beans canned in water are also called navy beans.
-They are called navy beans because they were a popular staple of the United States Navy in the early 20th century.
+They are called navy beans because they were a popular staple of the United States Navy as far back as the mid-1800s.

 Beans add fibre and great taste to everyday meals.
 Canadians should consume 25-38g of fibre per day (average values for adults).